By: Leanne Armstrong

 Even though our brains are predisposed to think visually, it was assumed until the late 1980s that all thought was language-based.
 Since then, studies in behavior and imaging have confirmed that visual thinking is not only real, it’s relatively wide-spread.

-- Organizing ideas graphically
+- Organizing ideas graphically.

-- Remembering and recalling information as images
+- Remembering and recalling information as images.

-- Estimating number-based, physical attributes
+- Estimating number-based, physical attributes.

-To accomplish this, people who think visually rely on two distinct groups of skills: object visualization (the ability to picture scenes in rich detail and process them holistically) and spatial visualization (the ability to judge distances, dimensions, and velocities).
+To accomplish this, people who think visually rely on two distinct groups of skills:

 Visual thinking brings clarity to information